genetronhealth/uvc/README.txt

 --- How to install ---

-UVC requires a compiler that supports the c++14 standard.
+UVC requires BASH 4.0+ (4.0 is the minimum version required) and a compiler that supports the C++14 standard.
 The Makefile in this directory compiles with g++, but the Makefile can be easily modified to use another compiler instead of g++ (for example, clang).
 To install from scratch, please run: ./install-dependencies.sh && make clean && make all -j4 && make deploy UVC depends on htslib 1.6+ and bcftools 1.6+ (lower versions of htslib and bcftools may also work, but are not tested).